irwansyahwii/pempek-framework/README.md

 # What is Pempek-Framework

 Pempek-Framework is a typescript application framework that will allows building applications that is not tightly coupled to a particular persistent storage or database server and a particular user interface platform.
-With Pempek-Framework, you only need to define your application domain model and the framework will take care how to persists it will also generate the user interface.
+With Pempek-Framework, you only need to define your application domain model and the framework will take care how to save them and how to display them.
+But you still can modify and provide your own customizations.

 # How to use